csauve/qwik-hosts/README.md

 You should not disable or remove this host file as it is required by OS X during the boot process.
 Note that if you are not on OS X you will have to replace this default host file with the default host file from your OS.
 Do this using `qwik edit _default`.

 Now you can take your kludged-together host file and split it up into manageable pieces.
 Use `qwik add <host-file>` to add a new host file.
 Then run `qwik edit <host-file>` and paste in a section from your old file.
+Alternatively, use `qwik link <host-file-path>` to link to an existing partial hostfile.
 To enable it, run `qwik enable <host-file>`.

 One last thing: all we've done so far is define new host files.
 We haven't actually rewritten the master file at `/etc/hosts` yet.
 To do this, run `qwik refresh` (you may want to save a backup first, until you're satisfied that things are working as expected).